alumina-lang/alumina/MISSING.md

 - a coherent story for operator overloading
 - `dyn` pointers for certain builtin protocols.
 Specifically `dyn Callable<...>` would be very useful for being type-erased closures.
 - docstrings for fields and enum variants
+- Fix that damn "local with unkown type" issue.
+It can happen that compilation will fail with 0 errors and 0 warnings now.

 ## Grammar, parsing, AST